EHMA 2020 SPEAKERS INCLUDE:

 Dr. Carolyn Steele Gray is a Scientist at the Bridgepoint Collaboratory for Research and Innovation at the Lunenfeld-Tanenbaum Research Institute and an Assistant Professor in the Institute for Health Policy, Management and Evaluation at the University of Toronto in Canada.
 Her program of work focuses on the role of digital health in supporting integrated and person-centred care delivery for patients with complex care needs.
 She has studied and published in this topic across the technology life-cycle, including development, implementation and evaluation of digital health solutions.
 Dr. Steele Gray co-leads an international Special Interest Group in Digital Health Enabling Integrated Care under the International Federation of Integrated Care (IFIC) as well as is the Co-Founder of the International Learning Collaborative for Goal-Oriented Care.

-Cees Smit (1951) studied business economics at the Free University in Amsterdam.
-He lives with severe haemophilia A and worked from 1987 till 1998 as co-ordinator of the Netherlands Haemophilia Society (NVHP).
+He studied business economics at the Free University in Amsterdam.
+He worked from 1987 till 1998 as co-ordinator of the Netherlands Haemophilia Society (NVHP).
 From 1998 till 2002, he worked in the mental health area.
 From 1978 till now, he has been member of the research project ‘Haemophilia in The Netherlands’ at the Leiden University Medical Centre (LUMC).

 In January, 2003 he received an honorary doctorate from the college of deans of the University of Amsterdam in recognition for his work on patient participation, haemophilia and medical biotechnology.